DanielFortuyn/nonsmartcontracts/overig/information_security_policy.md

 ## 17. Secure Application development
   - The Secure Application development policy is a plan of action to guide developers' decisions and actions during the software development lifecycle (SDLC) to ensure software security.
 This policy aims to be language and platform independent so that it is applicable across all software development projects.
-  - The adherence to and use of Secure Application Development Coding Policy is a requirement for all software development on {{CompanyName}} information technology systems and trusted contractor sites processing data.
+  - The adherence to and use of Secure Application Development Coding Policy is a requirement for all software development on {{companyName}} information technology systems and trusted contractor sites processing data.
   - Each phase of the SDLC is mapped with security activities, as explained below:
     - Design Identify Design Requirements from security perspective
       - Architecture & Design Reviews